 To use public transport in the Netherlands you need an OV-chipkaart: a small card that looks like a credit card that can be used to travel by bus, train, metro, OV-fiets (public transport bike) and even ferry.
 The chipkaart is therefore an efficient solution to traveling with numerous paper tickets – a traveler only needs one card to get around instead of dozens of tickets from various different transport companies.

 The card can be fully personalized, but it’s not a requirement.
-Since there is no separate OV-chipkaart for tourists, visitors to our country are advised to use a single-use chip card or an 'anonymous OV-chipkaart'.
+Since there is no separate OV-chipkaart for tourists, a visitor to our country may use a disposable chip card or an 'anonymous OV-chipkaart'.

 Single-use chip card

 The single-use chip card can be used for a short period of time with a limited period of validity for travel by bus, tram or metro in a city and is mainly intended for single journeys.
 For example, you buy a separate single-use chip card for the train that is only valid for one specific journey.

 If you then go elsewhere, you will need a new single-use chip card.
 Which isn't very practical and certainly not sustainable.
 A train journey in the Netherlands with a single-use chip card is also always one euro more expensive than when you use an anonymous OV-chipkaart.

 An anonymous OV-chipkaart costs a few euros and will not initially have any credit loaded on it.
 You have to top-up the card at a service counter or a vending machine at one of the many stations.
 The payment options differ per machine, but you can usually pay with your debit card, credit card or telephone.
 Some machines still support cash, but not many.
 Once loaded, you can use the OV-chipkaart immediately.

 Important tip: if you want to travel by train, there must be at least €20 on the chipkaart.

 Check in and check out: how the chip card works